-A student who has failed the clinical part of any module in the final examination of the fifth year, will be required to repeat that module.
+A student who has failed the clinical part of any module in the final examination of the fifth year, will be required to repeat that module. here are no supplementary examinations for failed clinical components.
 The period which must elapse before the student may again sit an examination, is determined by the Chairperson of the School, on the recommendation of the examination moderating committee.
-A student who repeats a module, must obtain certificates of satisfactory maintenance of competency in all the other modules that he/she has passed.
+A student who repeats a module, must obtain certificates of satisfactory maintenance of competency in all the other modules that have been passed.

 vi.
-Supplementary examination in the written part of a module in the fifth (final) year A student who has failed the written part of any module (maximum two modules) or any subsection thereof in the final examination in the fifth year, will be admitted to a supplementary examination in that part of the module.
-A student who fails the supplementary examination will be required to repeat the module and may sit an examination at the end of the ensuing semester, but must obtain certificates of satisfactory maintenance of competency in all the other modules that he/she has passed.
+Implications of failing the written part of a module

+A student who has failed the written part of any module or any subsection thereof in the final examination in the fifth year, may be admitted to a supplementary examination in that part of the module.
+A student who fails the supplementary examination may be required to repeat the module and may sit an examination at the end of the ensuing semester, but must obtain certificates of satisfactory maintenance of competency in all the other modules that the student has passed, in that part of the module, based on the conditions stipulated in paragraph vii, below.